 But there are some things that have helped me:

-- Putting my energy into something positive like this blog, my YouTube channel and my podcast.
+- Putting my energy into something positive like this blog and my YouTube channel

 - Making sure I am hitting my daily minimum targets for calories, protein, carbs, fats, fibre, vitamins, and minerals.
 As long as I am hitting those I stop worrying about whatever else I have on top of that.

 - Loosening up on tracking my calories.
 I still keep a ballpark estimate of my calories But I am not rigidly tracking anymore.

 I don’t feel much guilt around food anymore.
 I do still think about it a lot and do still like to plan ahead.
 But after taking it very gradually, I’ve been able to introduce foods that I used to feel guilty about and vary my diet a lot more.